Skip to content

 Karma Yoga

 One of the most significant teachings of the Gita is the concept of Karma Yoga — the path of selfless action.
-Krishna tells Arjuna that his duty as a warrior is to fight, but he should do so without any attachment to the results.
+Lord Krishna tells Arjuna that his duty as a warrior is to fight, but he should do so without any attachment to the results.
 This idea might sound a bit abstract at first, but let’s break it down.

 Krishna advises that we should perform our duties without worrying about the outcome.
 Whether you succeed or fail is not the point; what matters is that you fulfill your responsibilities with sincerity and dedication.
 In our daily lives, this could mean doing your job with full commitment, being there for your loved ones, or simply trying your best in whatever you do.
 The idea is to focus on the action, not the fruits of the action.